Fooling Partial Dependence via Data Poisoning: Conclusion and Impact

 We highlight that Partial Dependence can be maliciously altered, e.g. bent and shifted, with adversarial data perturbations.
-We showcase the hidden debt of model complexity related to explainable machine learning.
-Explanations of low-variance models prove to be robust to the attacks, while very complex models should not be explained with PD as the data poisoning easily manipulates these.
+The introduced genetic-based algorithm allows evaluating explanations of any black-box model.
+Experimental results on various models and their sizes showcase the hidden debt of model complexity related to explainable machine learning.
+Explanations of low-variance models prove to be robust to the manipulation, while very complex models should not be explained with PD as they become vulnerable to change in reference data distribution.
 Robustness checks lead to varied modifications of the explanations depending on the setting, e.g. may propose two opposite PD, which is why it is advised to perform the checks multiple times.
-Targeted attacks do not expose such variability.
-Data poisoning occurring due to the attack can be investigated to provide evidence of manipulation or study the possible interactions between the variables in models.

-\paragraph{Impact.} This work investigates the robustness of global-level, post-hoc model explainability from the adversarial setting standpoint, which refers to the responsibility and security of the artificial intelligence use.
-We define an optimization task, which aims to change the model explanation through the poisoning of the underlying dataset used for the estimation.
+This work investigates the vulnerability of global-level, post-hoc model explainability from the adversarial setting standpoint, which refers to the responsibility and security of the artificial intelligence use.
 Possible manipulation of PD leads to the conclusion that explanations used to explain black-box machine learning may be considered black-box themselves.
 These explainability methods are undeniably useful through implementations in various popular software.
 However, just as machine learning models cannot be developed without extensive testing and understanding of their behaviour, their explanations cannot be used without critical thinking.
-We recommend ensuring the reliability of the explanation results through the introduced attacks, which can also be used to study models behaviour under the data shift.\footnote{Code for this work is available at \url{https://github.com/MI2DataLab/fooling-partial-dependence}}
+We recommend ensuring the reliability of the explanation results through the introduced methods, which can also be used to study models behaviour under the data shift.
+Code for this work is available at \url{https://github.com/MI2DataLab/fooling-partial-dependence}.

-\paragraph{Future work.} We foresee several possible directions; first, we acknowledge the successor to PD -- Accumulated Local Effects (ALE) introduced by \cite{ale}.
-Although the practical estimation of ALE presents challenges, we want to use the attacks to evaluate this explainability method.
-Second, the attack loss may be enhanced by regularization, e.g. penalty for substantial change in data or mean of model's prediction, to achieve more meaningful fooling with less evidence.
-Overall, the landscape of global-level, post-hoc model explanations is a broad domain and the potential of a security breach in other methods should be further examined.
-Enhancements to the model-agnostic and explanation-agnostic genetic algorithm are thereby welcomed.